githaxs/docs.githaxs.com/content/docs/prologue/security.md

 ### Secure Webhooks

-To limit the requests our platform receives we have followed the guide GitHub offers for [Securingy your webhooks](https://docs.github.com/en/developers/webhooks-and-events/securing-your-webhooks).
+To limit the requests our platform receives we have followed the guide GitHub offers for [Securing your webhooks](https://docs.github.com/en/developers/webhooks-and-events/securing-your-webhooks).
 We validate the signature of every request and reject the requests which have not been signed with a secret token.

 ### Data Protection